electrical lineworker

 about the electrical lineworker program

 The objective of the Electrical Lineworker Program (ELP) is to provide the opportunity for students to embark on a meaningful and rewarding career in the electrical line work industry.
 This is accomplished by providing training methods that have proven to be extremely effective in preparing students to be highly successful employees.
-During the 15-week program, students will be trained in three educational areas: Academic Training, Field Training as well as Certifications & Skills.
-Student/Teacher ratios during the field training environment are 16:1.

 total cost for elp